 The Meaning Behind "Ragdoll" Cats

-Ragdoll cats are known colloquially as “floppy cats”, they did, after all, get their name, “Ragdoll” from being floppy.
-Many Ragdoll cats are known to literally “flop”.
-They adore being handled and often go limp when picked up – hence, its name and its nickname, the floppy cat (and the reason for our site name - Floppycats).
+They adore being handled and often go limp when picked up – hence, their name and nickname, the floppy cat (and the reason for our site name – Floppycats).

-A Little Ragdoll Cat History
+Ragdoll Cat History and Origins

-The kittens with the desired looks were kept and carefully line bred to keep the strain pure.
-In fact, all Ragdolls must be descendants of Josephine.
-No other strain of Persian, Birman, or Burmese has been introduced.
-The traits of the Ragdoll cat can only be found in Josephine’s descendants where the history of Ragdolls exists.
+The traits of the Ragdoll cat can only be found in Josephine’s descendants, where the history of Ragdolls exists.
 The looks may vary slightly as to pattern or color, but the disposition must remain the same to be a Ragdoll.
-No one, not even the originator, can add to the lines at this time, and still have a purebred Ragdoll.
+No one, not even the originator, can add to the lines and still have a purebred Ragdoll.

-Ragdoll Cat Breed Characteristics
+Ragdoll Cat Breed Personality and Temperament

-The Ragdoll cat is probably most famous for their calm disposition compared to most cats.
-However, Ragdolls have a more dependent personality than other cats do.
-Ragdolls prefer to be near people as much as possible and enjoyed being doted on.
-Ragdolls are also a great breed for children.
-Many don’t mind being hauled around and being dressed up.
-The Ragdoll is an all around ideal cat.
+Ragdolls prefer to be near people as much as possible and enjoy being doted on.
+Ragdolls are also an excellent breed for children.
+Many don’t mind being hauled around.
+The Ragdoll is an all-around ideal cat.

-Ragdolls, on average, are larger than most cats.
-The average female Ragdoll is between 14 or 15 lbs, and male Ragdolls average closer to 20 lbs, however, some males can be as big as 30 lbs.
-According to multiple sources, Ragdoll does not reach full maturity and size until it is 3-4 years old.
-Since Ragdolls have an extremely mellow disposition, they do not possess the fighting instincts of other cat breeds and therefore should not be left to roam outside.
+According to multiple sources, Ragdoll reaches full maturity and size once it is 3-4 years old.
+Since Ragdolls have an extremely mellow disposition, they do not possess the fighting instincts of other cat breeds and should not be left to roam outside.

 Ragdoll Cat Health

-Just like any other cat breeds, Ragdolls can be prone to developing health conditions.
-Health starts with diet, and these websites are great at explaining cat nutrition - CatInfo.org and Feline-Nutrition.org.
-For a more comprehensive understanding of your Ragdoll’s health, be sure to read the cat health advice given by veterinarians ebook.
+Just like any other cat breed, Ragdolls can be prone to developing health conditions.
+Health starts with diet, and these websites are excellent at explaining cat nutrition – CatInfo.org and Feline-Nutrition.org.

 Ragdoll Cat Colors, Points & Patterns

-While there are not multiple Ragdoll cat breeds, there are multiple Ragdoll colors and patterns.
-All Ragdoll cats are born white, but as they grow, they develop a wide variety of colors and patterns, seen in the ragdoll color progression.
-They are colorpointed cats, which means that their bodies are lighter in color than their extremities.
-As for the patterns they can develop, Ragdolls can be colorpointed, mitted, bicolor, lynx point, or tortie point, as per the Ragdolls Fanciers Club International (RFCI) & Cat Fanciers Association (CFA).
+Additionally, they are color-pointed cats, meaning their bodies are lighter in color than their extremities.
+As for the patterns they can develop, Ragdolls can be colorpoint, mitted, bicolor, lynx point, or tortie point, as per the Ragdolls Fanciers Club International (RFCI) & Cat Fanciers Association (CFA).

 Traditional Ragdoll Colors